BeamNG/BeamNG-MQTT-integration/README.md

+This repository is deprecated, the MQTT integration is included with BeamNG.tech builds, documentation available at https://documentation.beamng.com/beamng_tech/mqtt/.

+---

 # BeamNG MQTT Integration

 MQTT is a lightweight publish/subscribe messaging protocol for the Internet of Things (IoT).
 This repository provides an integration of the protocol to BeamNG.tech, allowing sending of data from BeamNG to a MQTT broker.